 Although our "MN Hygienic" line of bees is sold throughout the U.S., our current emphasis is helping beekeepers and bee breeders select for this and other resistance traits from among their own lines of bees.
 We are working closely with three Minnesota beekeepers to certify that their stocks are hygienic.
 Read about it: The future of the MN Hygienic stock of bees is in good hands!.
 We are also working one-on-one with members of the California Bee Breeders Association to help them select for disease and mite-resistance from among their tried-and-true stocks.

-Our aim, which ties into the USDA-CAP project (see above) is to promote genetic diversity, resilience and healthy bees, and we feel that working directly with queen breeders is the best way to accomplish our goal.
+Our aim, is to promote genetic diversity, resilience and healthy bees, and we feel that working directly with queen breeders is the best way to accomplish our goal.